 In a febrile atmosphere the separatist majority in the Catalan parliament declared independence on 27 October.

-Using the Article 155 emergency powers, Madrid then called the snap election for 21 December.
+Using the Article 155 emergency powers, Madrid dissolved parliament, sacked its leaders and called a snap election for 21 December.

-Some argue that if Madrid made concessions, such as restoring the 2006 autonomy statute, it could defuse the crisis.
+Some argue that if Madrid makes concessions, such as restoring parts of the 2006 autonomy statute, it could defuse the crisis.

 Kosovo was a huge humanitarian crisis for Europe - even so, many countries refuse to recognise it as independent.

-It has become one of the EU's best-loved city break destinations, famed for its 1992 Summer Olympics, trade fairs, football and tourism.
+Barcelona has become one of the EU's best-loved city-break destinations, famed for its 1992 Summer Olympics, trade fairs, football and tourism.